First-Time And Move-Up Buyers: 87% Of The Market

 Ask a home’s current owner about its monthly utility costs, or seek more information from your local utility company.
 Small changes can sometimes be handled prior to closing by the seller.

-For larger items, consider using the FHA 203k loan, which is especially suitable for energy-efficiency improvements on a home.
+For larger items, consider , which is especially suitable for energy-efficiency improvements on a home.